So, you’ve been using retinol for a while, slowly building up tolerance like a skincare pro, and are now ready to go to the ultimate level: 1.5%.

 Retinol is a form of vitamin A. The only thing OTC that can really reduce those pesky wrinkles you have.

-Plus, it prevent new ones from forming and fade your dark spots too.
+Plus, it prevents new ones from forming and fades your dark spots away, too.
 How?
 Three ways:

 - It has antioxidant properties that destroy the free radicals that cause premature wrinkles and dark spots.

 - It accelerates cellular turnover (i.e. the skin’s natural exfoliating process), reducing the appearance of dark spots and wrinkles.

 - It boosts the production of collagen, the protein that keeps skin firm.

 Retinol is a powerful weapon.
 And like all powerful weapons, it’s not without side effects:

 - It can make skin more prone to sun damage (that’s why it’s PM).